rfc-editor/draft-ietf-sipcore-multiple-reasons/draft-ietf-sipcore-multiple-reasons.md

 {::boilerplate bcp14-tagged}

-# Update to RFC3326
+# Update to RFC 3326

-The last paragraph of section 2 of {{RFC3326}} is replaced as follows:
+The last paragraph of {{Section 2 of RFC3326}} is replaced as follows:

 OLD: